Inspire a love of the arts through teaching

 EDU364 Teaching Senior Secondary Mathematics

-** Note: Students completing a major in Drama are required to complete DRA305 Theatre Internship
+** Note: Students completing a major in Theatre and Performance are required to complete CMN312 Industry Internship 1: Communication, Creativity and Design

-Discipline specific courses relating to chosen minor from (2):
+Discipline specific courses relating to chosen minor from (2) 24 units:

-Students undertaking Biological Sciences, or Chemical Sciences minors, or a combined Drama major and English minor will be required to select 3 discipline specific courses
+Students undertaking Biological Sciences, or Chemical Sciences minors, or a combined Theatre and Performance major and English minor will be required to select 3 discipline specific courses (36 units)

-Students must complete the Drama minor plus 2 of the following courses:
+Students must complete the Theatre and Performance minor plus 2 (24 units) of the following courses:

 DRA301 Devising Performance***